A Comprehensive Comparison of XHTML Vs HTML5 with Features, Benefits, and Sample Code Examples:

 <!
 DOCTYPE html> <html> <Body> <svg width="200" height="200"> <rect width="200" height="200" style="fill: yellow" /> </body> </html>

-The square shape gets formed using svg element, please note we have used a rect element in the code, however, due to the uniform height and width dimension, a square gets formed.
+The square shape gets formed using the SVG element, please note we have used a rect element in the code, however, due to the uniform height and width dimension, a square gets formed.

 Html5 has a very simple DOCTYPE declaration.
 XHTML declaration is complex and difficult to remember while coding.